-In a replicative transposition, a new copy of transposon is inserted at a new location by leaving the original TE at its native position.
+In a replicative transposition, a new copy of the transposon is inserted at a new location by leaving the original TE at its native position.
 Both the DNA and retrotransposons follow the replicative transposition.
-New alleles are originated due to these types of transposition.
+New alleles originated due to these types of transposition.

-Replicative transposition played an important role in the process of evolution and generation of new variations into nature.
+Replicative transposition played an important role in the process of evolution and the generation of new variations into nature.